gemeinde-bister/openmun-ech/README.md

 # OpenMun eCH Models Library

-A comprehensive Python implementation of Swiss e-government (eCH) standards for municipal administration systems.
+A Python implementation of Swiss e-government (eCH) standards for municipal administration systems.

 ## Overview

-This library provides Pydantic-based models for various eCH standards used in Swiss e-government communications, with a focus on municipal population registry (Einwohnerregister) data exchange.
+This library provides Pydantic-based models for eCH standards used in Swiss e-government communications, with a focus on municipal population registry (Einwohnerregister) data exchange.

+The library offers two APIs:
+- **Layer 2** (Simplified): For creating new eCH-0020 deliveries from application data
+- **Layer 1** (XSD-compliant): For parsing and processing production XML files

 ## Implemented Standards